melezhik/swat/README.md

 * `prove_options` - prove options to be passed to prove runner,  default value is \`-v`.
 See [Prove settings]("#prove-settings") section.

-* `debug` - set to \`1,2,3' if you want to see debug information in output, default value is \`0'.
+* `debug` - enable swat debugging

+    * Debugging information is stored at swat.log file at current working directory

-Increasing debug value means more low level information appeared at console.
+    * Increasing debug value results in more low level information appeared at log file

+    * Default value is 0, which means no debugging

+    * Possible values: 0,1,2,3

 * `debug_bytes` - number of bytes of http response  to be dumped out when debug is on. default value is \`500'.